thenativeweb/node-eventstore/README.markdown

 ### Provide implementation for storage and publishing events

-Example will use redis storage, but same will work for mongoDb and couchDb.
+Example will use redis storage, but same will work for mongoDb.

 	require storage = require('eventstore.redis');